qtje/qtjev2/media/help/quickstart.md

 Please do not post anything illegal.
 All content posted to the site must be CC0 or equivalent (i.e. public domain).
 Otherwise, do what you want.

+Note that the web site provides 800 pixels of width for displaying an image.
+At present you'll have to resize the image to 800 pixels wide if you want it to fit inside the page.
+Otherwise there will be a scrollbar.
+The vertical height is not bounded.
+At some future time, there may be an option to autuomatically rescale images to 800 pixels if desired.

 ## Create an Alias

 All qtjev2 Pages and Links are owned by an Alias owned by an Author.
 Therefore you'll need to create an Alias to begin posting.
 You can click the `ALIASES` link at the top of the page to manage your Aliases.
 This page lists all of your Aliases (none until you create one).
 Click `New Alias` to create a new Alias.